Workers' Party (Singapore): 2006–2011: Major electoral breakthroughs, debut of Pritam Singh

 A Workers' Party election rally at the Serangoon Stadium.

-WP launched an updated manifesto in January 2006 entitled "You Have a Choice".
+At the 2006 general election, WP launched an updated manifesto in January 2006 entitled "You Have a Choice".
 The 52-page booklet outlined the party's stand on issues and policies, covering areas from economic and judicial policies to media and sports and recreation.
 The manifesto, which had last been updated in 1994, took one year to work on according to Low.
 PAP then panned the party's manifesto citing "time-bombs", quipping that it contained only threats to the PAP's power.

-At the 2006 general election, Low was elected as Hougang MP for the fourth time by an increased margin of 62.7%.
-The party also polled strongly in Aljunied GRC, losing to the PAP's team with 43.91% of the vote to 56.09% and allowing the party to elect an NCMP seat by virtue of being the best-performing opposition losers.
-The party's chairperson Sylvia Lim was selected, becoming its first female NCMP.
-Another team of young first-time candidates, led by Yaw Shin Leong in Ang Mo Kio GRC which was helmed by then Prime Minister Lee Hsien Loong, garnered 33.86%, around one-third, of the vote, about 0.46% higher than the opposition's national average.
-Combining all the votes received from the seven constituencies contested by 20 candidates, the Workers' Party's popular vote was 38.43%; the party then became the largest opposition to emerge from the election, in front of the second strongest-performing opposition party, the Singapore Democratic Alliance (the party also fielded the same number of candidates contesting the same number of constituencies) which had gotten 32.52%.
-This meant that Low would succeed Chiam See Tong as the new leader of the opposition.
+Both the WP and Chiam's Singapore Democratic Alliance (SDA) each fielded 20 candidates to contest in seven constituencies.
+In the ensuing election, Low was elected as Hougang MP for the fourth time by an increased margin of 62.7%.
+The party also polled strongly in Aljunied GRC, losing to the PAP's team with 43.91%-56.09% vote and allowing the party to elect an NCMP seat by virtue of being the best-performing opposition losers, which went to the chairwoman Sylvia Lim, who become its first female NCMP.
+Another team of young first-time candidates, led by Yaw Shin Leong in Ang Mo Kio GRC (helmed by then-Prime Minister Lee Hsien Loong), garnered 33.86% of the vote, 0.46% above the opposition's national average.
+After the election, Low succeeded Chiam as the new leader of the opposition, having outperformed their contested vote share of 38.43% versus SDA's 32.52%.

+During the campaigning, Aljunied candidate James Gomez came under scrutiny after he falsely claimed that he had submitted his minority-race candidate's application form during a visit to the Elections Department alongside Lim on 24 April.
+ELD later found out that Gomez had slipped the form through his bag, which was captured by a closed-circuit television footage, which prompted the party to launch an investigation on Gomez.
+On 8 May, Gomez was detained in Changi Airport while he was about to leave Singapore; he was eventually released on 16 May with a warning from the police, citing inconsistencies and lack of criminal records.